rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section4.md

  cn = ClassName()
  ```

- Now, you can call the methods, as you called methods of pre-defined objects so far:
+ Now, you can call the methods, just like you called methods of pre-defined objects so far:

  ```python
  cn.method1(val1)